Dominican Republic: National symbols

+Architecture

+The architecture in the Dominican Republic represents a complex blend of diverse cultures.
+The deep influence of the European colonists is the most evident throughout the country.
+Characterized by ornate designs and baroque structures, the style can best be seen in the capital city of Santo Domingo, which is home to the first cathedral, palace, monastery, and fortress in all of the Americas, located in the city's Colonial Zone, an area declared as a World Heritage Site by UNESCO.
+The designs carry over into the villas and buildings throughout the country.
+It can also be observed on buildings that contain stucco exteriors, arched doors and windows, and red tiled roofs.

+The indigenous peoples of the Dominican Republic have also had a significant influence on the architecture of the country.
+The Taíno people relied heavily on the mahogany and guano (dried palm tree leaf) to put together crafts, artwork, furniture, and houses.
+Utilizing mud, thatched roofs, and mahogany trees, they gave buildings and the furniture inside a natural look, blending in with the island's surroundings.

+Lately, with the rise in tourism and increasing popularity as a Caribbean vacation destination, architects in the Dominican Republic have now begun to incorporate cutting-edge designs that emphasize luxury.
+In many ways an architectural playground, villas and hotels implement new styles, while offering new takes on the old.
+This new style is characterized by simplified, angular corners and large windows that blend outdoor and indoor spaces.

 Visual arts

 Dominican art is perhaps most commonly associated with the bright, vibrant colors and images that are sold in every tourist gift shop across the country.
 However, the country has a long history of fine art that goes back to the middle of the 1800s when the country became independent and the beginnings of a national art scene emerged.

 Historically, the painting of this time were centered around images connected to national independence, historical scenes, portraits but also landscapes and images of still life.
 Styles of painting ranged between neoclassicism and romanticism.
 Between 1920 and 1940 the art scene was influenced by styles of realism and impressionism.
 Dominican artists were focused on breaking from previous, academic styles in order to develop more independent and individual styles.